-Although this concept was first conceived in 1983 by sociologist Arlie Hochschild, who related to managing emotions as expected by certain professions, it has expanded and taken on a wider meaning that reaches beyond the workplace and into the home.
+Although the concept of emotional labor was first conceived in 1983 by sociologist Arlie Hochschild, who related to managing emotions as expected by certain professions, it has expanded and taken on a wider meaning that reaches beyond the workplace and into the home.
 New York Times writer Kristin Wong claims that women are more likely to experience stress and anxiety than men due to emotional expectations.

 Who Experiences Emotional Labor